 For sensitive information that does not conform to a pattern or has too many members for a literal pattern definition or poorly-trained NER model, set lookups are an especially good search option.

-Natural Language Processing (NLP) and Machine Learning (ML) technology in DarkShield supports Named Entity Recognition (NER) searches so you can find names, addresses, and other sensitive information in the context of your documents.
-This is especially valuable for locating, and then redacting or pseudonymizing, people.
+Natural Language Processing (NLP) and Machine Learning (ML) technology in DarkShield support Named Entity Recognition (NER) searches so you can find names, addresses, and other sensitive information in the context of your document formats.
+This is especially valuable for find, and then redacting or pseudonymizing, the names of people.
 Their names do not always match patterns (or especially vice versa), nor values in a lookup set.

 DarkShield also uniquely includes user-friendly NLP model builders and trainers that make use of your documents for machine learning.
 This improves the relevance, and thus accuracy, of your NER searches (e.g., for people's names).

 Save time and trouble as you define and catalog PII and other sensitive information in data classes or class groups using simple graphical wizards.
 More specifically, you match a chosen masking function to each data class (or group), so that mask will automatically be applied to that data in the remediation phase.